infatuAI/infatuAI-Web/README.md

 # infatuAI Web

 Rust bindings for Chromium integrated with Bevy the data-driven game engine.
+Tested on Linux and Mac.
+With aspirations to add Windows support in the future.

 ## Linux x86_64